awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/cloudwatch-logs.md

 ### Updating an Existing CloudWatch Log Option<a name="update_existing"></a>

 The following code example demonstrates how to use the `UpdateApplication` action to modify an existing CloudWatch log option\.
-For more information on `UpdateApplication`, see [UpdateApplication](API_UpdateApplication.md)\.
+For more information about `UpdateApplication`, see [UpdateApplication](API_UpdateApplication.md)\.

 ```
 {